Respect. Now. Always.

 Do you need urgent medical help?

 If you do not require emergency treatment, it is best not to call an ambulance.

-You may decide to go to Yarrow Place Assault Service (24 hours/7 days a week) or go to Accident and Emergency by taxi or Uber.
+You may decide to go to Yarrow Place Assault Service in Adelaide, the Sexual Assault Resource Centre in Perth or go to your local Accident and Emergency by taxi or Uber.